zzvimalzz/Prime-Numbers-Big-Bang/README.md

 This project includes a JavaScript file (`script.js`) that iterates through the numbers 1 to 100, replacing numbers divisible by 3 with "BIG", by 5 with "BANG", and by both 3 and 5 with "BIG BANG".

 ## Requirements
-Ensure that yoiu have Node.js installed on your machine.
+Ensure that you have Node.js installed on your machine.
 Clone this repository.

 ## Running